 - A. First Offense.
 The minimum penalty for a first offense is required attendance of members of the organization at a two-hour substance abuse program designed to acquaint organization members with their civil and legal responsibilities as well as the personal and organizational implications of alcohol and other substance Programs must be pre-approved by the Office of Community Standards.

 Attendance requirements will be established by the Office of Community Standards. - B. Second Offense.
 No less than two semesters of disciplinary probation and one or more of the following sanctions: - 1.
-No events with alcohol for a time period to be specified by the Office of Community Standards; - 2.
-Evidence of a risk management plan for organization sponsored events-if applicable, provide proof of national organization involvement in the development of or approval of the risk management plan; - 3.
+No events with alcohol for a time period to be specified by the Office of Community Standards; - Evidence of a risk management plan for organization sponsored events-if applicable, provide proof of national organization involvement in the development of or approval of the risk management plan; - 3.
 Denial of the ability to host events for a time period to be specified by the Office of Community Standards; - 4.
 Additional substance abuse education as specified by the Office of Community Standards; - 5.
 Restriction of access to University controlled space or resources; - 6.
 Community service approved by the Office of Community Standards; - 7.
 Required meeting(s) with an appropriate University official; or - 8.
-Restriction from participation in University-sponsored events. - 9.
-Third Offense.
+Restriction from participation in University-sponsored events. - C. Third Offense.
 Suspension or permanent revocation of recognition from the University.

+If the incident for which the organization is found responsible for a violation of the alcohol policy involves a risk to the health or safety of any person, the severity of the sanctions may be increased regardless of the organization's disciplinary history.
 If at least three calendar years have elapsed from the date of the last incident, a prior offense will be considered in determining the sanction, but does not require the imposition of the minimum sanction.